FAST-tool/FAST-maven-plugin/README.md

         </build>
         ```

-- NOTE: The plugin will soon be published on [Maven Central Repository](https://search.maven.org/)
+   NOTE: The plugin will soon be published on [Maven Central Repository](https://search.maven.org/)

+5. Run the project tests

+      ```bash

+         mvn test
+      ```

+      NOTE: **It is necessary that all test classes of your project are public to run the prioritized tests**

-5. If your project uses the plugin [apache-rat-plugin](https://mvnrepository.com/artifact/org.apache.rat/apache-rat-plugin) add the following lines to the file pom.xml
+6. If your project uses the plugin [apache-rat-plugin](https://mvnrepository.com/artifact/org.apache.rat/apache-rat-plugin) add the following lines to the file pom.xml
       ```xml
          <plugin>
             <groupId>org.apache.rat</groupId>